To,

 31. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

 The Company has in place an Anti-Sexual Harassment Policy in line with the requirements of the Sexual Harassment of Women at work place (Prevention, Prohibition and Redressal) Act, 2013.
 A Complaint Redressal Committee has been set up to redress complaints received regarding sexual harassment.
 All employees (permanent, contractual, temporary, trainees) are covered under this Policy.
 There is zero tolerance towards sexual harassment.
 Any act of sexual harassment invites serious disciplinary action.
-No complaints pertaining to Sexual Harassment were received during the Financial Year 2023-24.
+During the financial year under review, the Company has complied with all the provisions of the POSH Act and the rules framed thereunder.
+Further details are as follow:

 32. DIRECTORS RESPONSIBILITY STATEMENT